recaptime-dev/golinkctl/README.md

 ## Install

+> **Note**: Currently works only on Deno for now, but feel free to contribute patches
+> for npm and bun support

 Requires Tailscale to be installed and authenicated with MagicDNS enabled if you want to use the default base URL.